kaustubh76/Rann-Base-Batched/README.md

 - **Leaderboards**: Global and arena-specific rankings
 - **Achievement System**: Badges and titles for exceptional performance

-## Flow Integration
+## Base Integration
-We are building the game on Flow chain because of its speed, We store each and every micro details of transactions and every game states on chain, and to make this possible for our game we need a very fast chain.
+We deployed Rann on Base Sepolia because of its superior performance characteristics and developer ecosystem.
+We store each and every micro detail of transactions and every game state on-chain, and Base provides the perfect infrastructure for this with its:

-Also one of other major reason is the VRF service that flow provides natively.
-Unlike other oracles, which generates random number in like 40-60 seconds, Flow does the same in 1-2 seconds.
-Since our main battle mechanies depends or VRF (hit/miss), we had to generate a random number 2 times in a single round = 10 minutes in a single battle, which obviously makes other oracles useless.
+- **Low Transaction Fees**: Making frequent on-chain interactions affordable for players
+- **Fast Finality**: 1-2 second block times ensure smooth gameplay experience
+- **Ethereum Compatibility**: Full EVM compatibility with Ethereum's security
+- **Growing Ecosystem**: Access to Base's vibrant DeFi and NFT communities

+Our custom VRF (Verifiable Random Function) implementation on Base provides instant randomness generation (1-2 seconds) which is crucial for our battle mechanics that require multiple random numbers per round.

 ## NEAR Integration
 1. First, we are using, attributes generator event, [Link](https://app.near.ai/agents/samkitsoni.near/attributes-generator/latest).
 We can desicribe any personality or just name a famous frictional/non-frictional personality to this agent and it will generate the personality attributes in the required format.
 For example, intents can be passed like: